-and then to see the options for a particular module, use the p command line argument:
+and then to see the options for a particular module, use the -p command line argument:

+'''

-''' Options for module detect:
+Options for module detect:

-vol: Tag identifying surface to process. '''
+vol: Tag identifying surface to process.

+'''

-Module names change when you use the poption.
-Input modules should be preceded by in:, processing modules by processing modules by processing modules by out:.
+Module names change when you use the -p option.
+Input modules should be preceded by (in:), processing modules by proc: and output modules by (out:).